learn-co-students/hs-gnomes-v-flamingos-after-school-advanced-000/README.md

 The Garden Gnomes and Lawn Flamingos have a long standing feud.
 Today they will engage in an epic battle.
 Run `rspec --fail-fast` to follow along with the specs to create garden gnome and lawn flamingo armies and battle.

-**Start out building the Garden Gnome class, but note that you might need to build out parts of the Flamingo class to make the Garden Gnome specs pass.**
+**You will need to build out parts of the Flamingo class before all the Garden Gnome specs will pass.**